Part V

 Challenges & Sensory Landscapes: Navigating the Terrain

-Alongside these strengths, neurodivergent individuals may face specific hurdles in typical transformative settings precisely because these environments are often designed without neurological diversity in mind:
+Alongside these strengths, neurodivergent individuals may face specific hurdles in typical transformative settings because these environments often assume a narrow nervous-system profile:

 Sensory Processing Differences